Shopping Cart

 One of the most glaring disconnects in 'owner' Pneuma's thinking in its purported overarching goal to raise global consciousness is how it dully ignored the way full skin exposure to sunshine (and judicious -- early morning and late afternoon sun being gentlest) produces vitamin D, promoting production of serotonin that magically lifts one's mood with a flood of feel-good endorphins... making it worlds easier and faster to effect positive change than anything else...well, under the sun.

-By instead catering to those having conventional mindsets but flirt with new-age change -- and are still seemingly clueless about radical cleansing regimens with its profound body-mind-spirit reintegration focus through immersion in a body-positive culture -- they short-circuited the deeper purpose of the Springs...and left those most dedicated to optimal purifying and healing out in the cold.
+By instead catering to those having conventional mindsets but flirt with new-age trends -- and are still seemingly clueless about radical cleansing regimens with its profound body-mind-spirit reintegration focus through immersion in a body-positive culture -- they short-circuited the deeper purpose of the Springs...and left those most dedicated to optimal purifying and healing out in the cold.

-It thus stopped short of full-tilt purification and rejuvenation, giving into society's entrenched body shame and/or overreacting to those few misbehaving -- again, happening only for want of more aware management -- instead place seemingly hoped to attract those merely toying with healthier lifestyles.
-They'd sing praises of place's healing power but then not allow visitors to fully avail--it was a stuck record...
+It stopped short of full-tilt purification and rejuvenation, giving into society's entrenched body shame and/or overreacting to those few misbehaving -- again, happening only for want of any more-aware management -- instead the place seemingly hoped to attract those merely toying with healthier lifestyles.

-No Nudes
+Is No Nudes

 Good News?

-Again, in times past there were indeed your occasional flagrant or low-key voyeur and exhibitionist -- many, including writer, were guilty of the former, having less conscious mindstates then and there was no mindful nudity management to help lift group consciousness.
-There was possibly even the dread public masturbater or two.
+Again, in times past there were indeed your occasional flagrant or low-key voyeur and exhibitionist -- many, including writer, were guilty of the former, being less conscious then, and there was no mindful management to help lift the group consciousness beyond such lower-chakra short circuits.

-The last report of such, though, was such an isolated incident (if indeed it ever really happened), that regular goers, including writer, were totally unaware of it occuring.
+The last report of such, though, was such an isolated incident (if indeed it ever really happened), that regular goers, including writer, were totally unaware of it ever occurring.
 But whether actual or wily management fabrication, it served as a dandy argument to make the draconian policy change a slam dunk.

 No nudity, no problem.

 The more everyone -- management, staff and repeat visitors alike -- work to establish and reinforce a positive and aware climate of acceptable c/o behavior, the more an honorable air of mutually respectful, elevated healing synergy emerges.
-Thus prevented are most untoward, sundry incidents of rank voyeurism and exhibitionism from ever gaining a tawdry foothold.
+Thus prevented are any untoward, sundry incidents of rank voyeurism and exhibitionism from ever gaining a tawdry foothold.

 Positive pro-active efforts are so much easier and more effective than negative reactive ones.
-Alas, it's the latter that Springs has leaned towards in times past, having no better mandate from former absentee 'owner'...and little to no enlightened management or empowered staff.
-Without developing firm focus on reason for allowing such modest simple nudity in the first place and deciding what constitutes appropriate behavior, exhibitionism and voyeurism, even if only low-key, can indeed all too often take over, filling vacuum created by the absence of
+Alas, it's the latter that Springs had leaned towards in times past, having no better mandate from former absentee 'owner'...and little to no enlightened management or empowered staff.

-If some had done what could be viewed as sexually suggestive yoga postures nude in sauna, it was probably mostly -- if not entirely -- in reaction to management perpetuating an illusion of separateness and never establishing any conscious ethics that encouraged mindfulness...rather than indulging in base desires by playing a tiresome object-objectifier game.
-Maybe some with a rebellious spirit delighted in discomforting those uncomfortable -- or outright freaked -- with public nudity who they knew would strongly disapprove of any such utterly shameless displays.
+If some had done what could be viewed as sexually suggestive yoga postures nude in sauna, it was probably mostly -- if not entirely -- in reaction to management never having established any more conscious ethics that encouraged mindfulness...the absence of which could create an atmosphere in which base desires played the warped and tiresome object-objectifier game of Babylon culture.

-The scene at times indeed became one of new-age cheese-cake posing, as it were...women perhaps idly enjoying the desirability-lifting rush of ever-ready-to-oblige, riveted male attention that nudity can create in lieu of any cooler scene. which encourages transcendence of the physical...along with men striking their own calculated beef-cake poses and movements to arouse any captive female or gay interest...all overly self-conscious, sexualized, objectified nudity, all due to a clueless management endlessly preoccupied with maxing profits and dealing with life-threatening health problems, rather than championing natural-lifestyle ideals, as did other, more progressive-minded, rural healing resorts in the wider northwest.
+The scene at times indeed seemed to become one of new-agey cheese-cake posing, as it were...women perhaps idly enjoying the desirability-lifting rush that ever-ready-to-oblige, riveted male attention nudity can spark in lieu of any cooler scene...along with men striking their own calculated beef-cake poses and movements to arouse captive female or gay interest...all overly self-conscious, sexualized, objectified nudity.

 Shades of Future Days Past